nathan-gardner/SECON2023Robot/Documentation/Signoffs/NathanGardner-signoff-Controller.md

 |              |          |       | Total Pins: | 5 |

 _Interfaces needed:_
-1. PWM to controll the speed of the motor that drives the object consumption system
+1. PWM to control the speed of the motor that drives the object consumption system
 2. Two digital pins to Forward and Backward Directions
 3. Two digital pins to read the encoder outputs to get accurate measurements for speed and direction